M7OCM/890/README.md

 v1.8 released 07122023 featuring Superogira's fantastic color mods for the Spectrum.
 Key #5 to switch color modes.

-v1.8+ source files available soon, still working on stuff.

 ![20231209_171937](https://github.com/M7OCM/890/assets/128899149/91e02a14-3d95-4595-a1ed-f3dcedff893d)

-Reboot radio (or open monitor) after using spectrum to reset registers before using FM broadcast radio (FMB can stall at times).
+Open monitor after using spectrum to reset registers before using FM broadcast radio (FMB can stall at times).

 Please note the bin files are 2 color only, not multiple colors that can be switched within the radio menu.
-These are for demo purposes.
 Schemes can be readily changed in ui/gfx.c (info in file).

 ![20231207_082721](https://github.com/M7OCM/890/assets/128899149/8b22bb4d-8f40-4794-a051-b7f379ca8464)

 ![20231207_215538](https://github.com/M7OCM/890/assets/128899149/a35c4a4f-4139-4193-b0d9-284de1c573d4)

 The base source: https://github.com/OEFW-community/RT-890-custom-firmware/blob/main/README.md

-OEFW Community (OEFWC) firmware based on iradio v1.34

 ![20231202_141014](https://github.com/M7OCM/890/assets/128899149/1406cd9d-eb8a-4bb2-b483-9571b9a5df4e)